bobvantiel/bobvantiel.github.io/menu/publications.md

 * **Bob van Tiel**. <a href="https://bobvantiel.github.io/docs/ScalarsTypicality.pdf" target="_blank">Embedded scalars and typicality</a>.
 Journal of Semantics, 31, 147-177.

-* **Bob van Tiel** and Bart Geurts. <a href="https://semanticsarchive.net/sub2013/SeparateArticles/vanTiel&Geurts.pdf" target="_blank">Truth and typicality in the interpretation of quantifiers</a>.
-In Urtzi Etxeberria, Anamaria Fălăuș, Aritz Irurtzun, Bryan Leferman (Eds.), Proceedings of Sinn und Bedeutung 18 (pp. 433-450).
+* **Bob van Tiel** and Bart Geurts. <a href="https://ojs.ub.uni-konstanz.de/sub/index.php/sub/article/view/327" target="_blank">Truth and typicality in the interpretation of quantifiers</a>.
+Proceedings of Sinn und Bedeutung, 18, 433-450.

 **2013**